jborchma/project_euler/README.md

 obobobobo
 ```
 Here `b` are black tiles and `o` are the possible spots to place the red tiles.
 This automatically
 takes care of the rule that the red tiles cannot touch.
+The formula for the permutations is
+`binom(b + 1, r)`, where `binom(n, k)` is the binomial coefficient.

 Once I had that, I had to figure out, for a given length m, how many different combinations of
 r (the number of red block) with different possible lengths there are.
 The fact that the red